-More specifically, 2’-fucosyllactose (2’-FL) is by far the most prevalent HMO identified in most mother’s milk; and extensive emerging research on 2'-FL HMO suggests it may provide positive health benefits for the gut microbiome, brain development, infectious disease, immunity and allergies.
+More specifically, 2'-fucosyllactose (2'-FL) is by far the most prevalent HMO identified in most mother's milk; and extensive emerging research on 2'-FL HMO suggests it may provide positive health benefits for the gut microbiome and beyond

-For parents who need or choose to use infant formula, there's now a new way to give your child the immune-nourishing benefits of HMOs.
-Backed by 15 years of HMO research, Abbott’s Similac® with 2′-FL HMO is the first and only infant formula in the U.S. to bring immune benefits of HMO* to formula-fed babies.**
+For parents who need or choose to use infant formula, there's a way to give your child the immune-nourishing benefits of HMOs.
+Backed by nearly two decades of HMO research, Abbott's Similac® with 2′-FL HMO brings immune benefits of HMO* to formula-fed babies.**

 3. Choose a Variety of Fruits and Vegetables.

 As your baby starts eating solid food, offer only whole foods and whole food purees—including plenty of fruits, vegetables and grains.
 In particular, bananas and asparagus are rich in prebiotics, which help probiotics—found in fermented foods like yogurt and kefir—do their jobs.